-Due to the high altitude and short length of the lake, you need a powerful float plane to get you in and out of here.
+Due to the high altitude and short length of Bezííhule Tué (Lake with No Name), you need a powerful float plane to get you in and out of here.
 Many of our licenced air charter companies have Pilatus Porter, DeHavilland Turbo Beaver, or DeHavilland Twin Otters that can get you safely in and out of this lake.